ismasan/jbundle/README.md

 All filters must return a copy of the source, so use src.gsub instead of src.gsub!

-## Jfile
+## JFile

-You can add configuration in a Jfile in the root of your project.
+You can add configuration in a JFile in the root of your project.

     version '1.0.1'